3M Young Hygienist Award

-The prize will be an expenses paid trip to the American Industrial Hygiene AIHcE Conference in San Antonio, America, in May 2014.
+The prize for the 2014 award was an expenses paid trip to the American Industrial Hygiene AIHcE Conference in San Antonio, America, May 2014.

-The winner will also receive one year's BOHS membership and attendance at one day of the BOHS Annual Conference in Nottingham in April 2014.
+The winner will also receive one year's BOHS membership and attended one day of the BOHS Annual Conference in Nottingham in April 2014.